Version 3: Applicable from: 5 August 2022

 The following security measures help keep your data secure:

-Policies, procedures and training
+Policies, procedures, and training

 All CLS staff are required to follow UCL’s data protection and Information Security Policies.